2000–01 FA Cup qualifying rounds

 The 2000–01 FA Cup qualifying rounds opened the 120th season of competition in England for 'The Football Association Challenge Cup' (FA Cup), the world's oldest association football single knockout competition.
 A total of 602 clubs were accepted for the competition, up 23 from the previous season’s 579.

 This season saw invites extended to some teams from Level 10 in the English football pyramid.
-With the larger number of clubs entering the tournament from non-League teams (Levels 5 through 10), a new Extra preliminary round was added to the tournament.
+With the larger number of clubs entering the tournament from non-League teams (Levels 5 through 10), a new extra preliminary round was added to the tournament.
 As a result, the competition started with six rounds of preliminary (2) and qualifying (4) knockouts for these non-League teams.

-The 32 winning teams from Fourth qualifying round progressed to the First Round Proper, where League teams tiered at Levels 3 and 4 entered the competition.
+The 32 winning teams from fourth qualifying round progressed to the First round proper, where League teams tiered at Levels 3 and 4 entered the competition.

 Calendar

 Extra preliminary round

-Matches were played on weekend of Saturday 19 August 2000.
-34 clubs from Level 8 and Level 10 of English football, entered at this stage of the competition, while other clubs from levels 8-10 get a bye to the next rounds.
+Matches in the first extra preliminary round since 1950–51 were played on the weekend beginning Saturday 19 August 2000.
+34 clubs from Levels 8-10 of English football, entered at this stage of the competition, while other clubs from those levels get a bye to the next round.

 Preliminary round

 Matches were played on weekend of Saturday 2 September 2000.
-A total of 404 clubs took part in this stage of the competition, including the 17 winners from the Extra preliminary round, 300 clubs from Levels 8-10, who get a bye in the extra preliminary round and 87 clubs entering at this stage from the four divisions at Level 7 of English football (all, except Vauxhall Motors).
+A total of 404 clubs took part in this stage of the competition, including the 17 winners from the extra preliminary round, 300 clubs from Levels 8-10, who get a bye in the extra preliminary round and 87 clubs entering at this stage from the four divisions at Level 7 of English football (all, except Vauxhall Motors).
 The round featured 40 clubs from Level 10 in the competition, being the lowest ranked clubs in this round.